French art: Gothic

 Gothic art and architecture were products of a medieval art movement that lasted about three hundred years.
 It began in France, developing from the Romanesque period in the mid-twelfth century.
-By the late fourteenth century, it had evolved toward a more secular and natural style known as, International Gothic, which continued until the late fifteenth century, when it evolved further, into Renaissance art.
+By the late fourteenth century, it had evolved toward a more secular and natural style known as International Gothic, which continued until the late fifteenth century, when it evolved further, into Renaissance art.
 The primary Gothic art media were sculpture, panel painting, stained glass, fresco, and illuminated manuscript.

 Gothic architecture was born in the middle of the twelfth century in Île-de-France, when Abbot Suger built the abbey at St. Denis, c.
 1140, considered the first Gothic building, and soon afterward, the Chartres Cathedral, c.
 1145.
-Prior to this, there had been no sculpture tradition in Île-de-France—so sculptors were brought in from Burgundy, who created the revolutionary figures acting as columns in the Western (Royal) Portal of Chartres Cathedral (see image) —it was an entirely new invention in French art, and would provide the model for a generation of sculptors.
-Other notable Gothic churches in France include Bourges Cathedral, Amiens Cathedral, Notre-Dame de Laon, Notre-Dame in Paris, Reims Cathedral, the Sainte-Chapelle in Paris, Strasbourg Cathedral.
+Prior to this, there had been no sculpture tradition in Île-de-France—so sculptors were brought in from Burgundy, who created the revolutionary figures acting as columns in the Western (Royal) Portal of Chartres Cathedral (see image) — it was an entirely new invention in French art, and would provide the model for a generation of sculptors.
+Other notable Gothic churches in France include Bourges Cathedral, Notre-Dame de Laon, Notre-Dame in Paris, Reims Cathedral, Amiens Cathedral and the Sainte-Chapelle in Paris.